nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Members of our design team are familiar with the OSM ecosystem, participate in HOT, and are dedicated tree-mappers of Bangalore.
 They understand and have experience working with open data systems.
 (Details are provided in later sections of this document.)

 Our project managers have led teams of dozens of developers, locally and across the globe.
 We have both built software teams by managing hiring and staffing decisions and consulted to enhance existing teams or recover failing teams.

-[ Need to think about the above paragraph a bit more... we need something PM-specific in there, though. ]
+PMs at nilenso have an engineering background but realize "projects" are not limited to software repositories or consulting contracts.
+The word encompasses any significant cooperative activity in which human beings engage.

 If we are awarded this project, we intend to staff people from each of these disciplines on TM3.